 Sean Fredenburg serves as the Instructor of Saxophone at Portland State University where he teaches applied saxophone, chamber music, aural skills, and woodwind techniques.
 He is dedicated to promoting new music works by many bright young composers.
 Outside of the university setting, he is the saxophone chamber music coach for the Portland Youth Wind Ensemble, and appears as artist faculty at Woodwinds at Wallowa Lake.
 He has also previously served as instructor of saxophone and world music at Blue Lake Fine Arts Camp.
 Sean holds degrees from Louisiana State University, the University of North Carolina at Greensboro, and a Doctorate of Musical Arts degree from the University of Oregon.
 His primary teachers have been Griffin Campbell, Steven Stusek, and Idit Shner.

-Javier Rodriguez is the Assistant Professor of Bassoon at the Lionel Hampton School of Music at the University of Idaho where he performs with the Northwest Wind Quintet, teaches studio bassoon and courses in woodwind instrumental techniques, and world music.
+Javier Rodriguez is the Associate Professor of Bassoon and Director of Graduate Studies at the Lionel Hampton School of Music at the University of Idaho where he performs with the Northwest Wind Quintet, teaches studio bassoon and aural skills.
 Prior to his position at the U of I, he taught at the University of Texas at San Antonio.
 Rodriguez has held numerous orchestral positions through out the United States including engagements with the Baton Rouge, Lake Charles, Valdosta, and Walla Walla Symphonies, the Louisiana Sinfonietta, the Natchez Opera Festival Orchestra, and the Ars Nova Chamber Orchestra.
 In the summer, Rodriguez teaches at the University of Idaho Summer Music Camp, and has previously taught at the Blue Lake Fine Arts Camp, the Vianden International Music Festival and School in Luxembourg, the LSU Honors Chamber Winds Camp, the FSU Summer Music Camps Double Reed Workshop, and has served as a Teaching Assistant at the Brevard Music Festival.
 Rodriguez holds a Doctor of Music degree from Florida State University, Bachelor and Master of Music degrees from Louisiana State University, and has also studied at the University of Cincinnati College-Conservatory of Music.
 His teachers include Jeffrey Keesecker, William Ludwig and William Winstead.